caratliff/caratliff.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal portfolio webpage.
 I'm currently a first year graduate student at Duke University studying Interdisciplinary Data Science.
-This will be a platform to share more as I journey through my graduate program.
+This will be my platform to share as I journey through my graduate program.